 - will help them make connections with community resources

-A study from "National Youth in Transition Database Report to Congress" followed several thousand youths leaving foster care and surveyed them at ages 17, 19, and 21.
+A New York State study from "National Youth in Transition Database Report to Congress - New York NYTD Review Final Report" followed several hundred youths leaving foster care and surveyed them at ages 17, 19, and 21.
 They found that by age 21:

-- Only about two-thirds had graduated high school or received a GED
+- Only about 37% had graduated high school or received a GED

-- About a third had been homeless in the past two years
+- About 6% had been homeless in the past two years

-- About a quarter had been incarcerated in the last two years
+- About 4% had been incarcerated in the last two years